 Man, according to Abdu'l-Bahá, has received from God the gift of the intellect in order to be able to understand and benefit from Divine Guidance.
-The Manifestation of God has, like man, a rational soul but what differs is that He is reflecting perfectly the attributes of God like a polished mirror.
+The Manifestation of God has, like man, the rational soul but what differs is that He is reflecting perfectly the attributes of God like a polished mirror.
 Christ likewise was imbued with divine knowledge and the power of the Spirit was apparent in him.
-He was detached from material life and willing to go through trials and hardships because He had a spiritual power in Him that made Him a perfect man, a Manifestation of God.
+He was detached from material life and willing to go through trials and hardships because He had this spiritual power in him that made him a perfect man, a Manifestation of God.